fl4p/fugu-mppt-firmware/README.md

 # Control Loop

-The control loop reads Vout, Vin, Iin and adjust the PWM duty cycle of the buck DC-DC converter for MPPT and output regulation.
+The control loop reads Vout, Vin, Iin and adjusts the PWM duty cycle of the buck DC-DC converter for MPPT and output regulation.
 The control loop updates once a Vout reading is available.
 This ensures low latency for output voltage control, which is important (see below).